M-Reimer/irmp2keyboard/README.md

 0x02,0x7080,0x00c0,0x00
 ```

 Select this line and switch to the Arduino IDE with your "irmp2keyboard" sketch.
 Enable the tab with "config_keybindings.h" in it.
-Here, you now have to create a line similar to this:
+Here, you now have to create  lines similar to this (and remove lines that aren't needed for your configuration):

 ```
   {{0x02,0x7080,0x00c0,0x00}, MOD_NONE, KEY_0},